Anna-Assistant/Anna/docs/HowItWorks.md

 ![alt-image](https://github.com/Anna-Assistant/Anna/blob/master/docs/Browser.png)
 ### Browser
 * _Hey, bookmark_ - Anna will bookmark your current page
-* _Hey, downloads_ - Anna will open up your downloads
+* _Hey, downloads_ - Anna will show you your downloads
-* _Hey, open facebook_ - Anna will open up Facebook
+* _Hey, open facebook_ - Anna will open Facebook
-* _Hey, open twitter_ - Anna will open up Twitter
+* _Hey, open twitter_ - Anna will open Twitter
-* _Hey, history_ - Anna will open up your browser history
+* _Hey, history_ - Anna will show you your browser history
 * _Hey, close_ - Anna will close the current tab
 * _Hey, reload_ - Anna will refresh the current tab
-* _Hey, move to 3rd tab_ - Anna will switch to 3rd tab
+* _Hey, move to third tab_ - Anna will switch to the third tab
 * _Hey, safe mode_ - Anna will open a new incognito window

 ![alt-image](https://github.com/Anna-Assistant/Anna/blob/master/docs/Location.png)
 ### Location
-Anna is able to get directions, search up locations on the map, or find the nearest restaurants near you.
+Anna is able to search for locations, get directions on a map, and even find restaurants near you
-* _Hey, Delhi to Bangaluru_ - Ann will open directions to get to Delhi to Bangaluru
+* _Hey, Delhi to Bangaluru_ - Anna will show you how to go to Bangaluru, from Delhi
-* _Hey, where is Kathmandu_ - Anna will open up a map of Kathmandu
+* _Hey, where is Kathmandu?_ - Anna will show a map of Kathmandu
-* _Hey, Restaurants nearby_ - Anna will look for the closest restaurant to your current location
+* _Hey, Restaurants nearby_ - Anna will look for restaurants that are near your current location